-We welcome you to join the 12th Global Forum on Humanitarian Medicine in Cardiology and Cardiac Surgery, to be held in Athens from April 11-14, 2018 at the Mitera Hospital, Athens, Greece, together with the 3rd Euro-Asian Symposium on Pediatric Cardiology and Cardiac Surgery.
+We welcome you to join the 12th Global Forum on Humanitarian Medicine in Cardiology and Cardiac Surgery, to be held in Athens from April 11-14, 2018 at the Mitera Hospital, Athens, Greece, together with the 3rd Euro-Asian Symposium on Paediatric Cardiology and Cardiac Surgery.

 Discussions regarding quality improvement for congenital heart surgery in developing countries in relation to the collaborative database and the Global Heart Network Platform was key issues discussed during the 2015 GF meeting.

 Numerous governmental and non-governmental agencies have provided excellent humanitarian medical assistance for a large number of populations in need.
 Nevertheless, to present, this assistance has been “reactive” and was mainly offered as an answer to natural disasters and wars.
 These programmed have been certainly useful, but have only been of a punctual, time-limited nature and therefore have not resulted in long capacity-building projects.

 Cardiovascular diseases are the leading non-communicable diseases in industrialized countries and a rapidly growing disease in the developing countries.
-With the Global Forum we wish to open a dialogue among different international partners to gather better knowledge concerning the needs of poorer populations; and target available economic, technical and human resources, in order to consolidate and coordinate these efforts in the most cost-effective and best sustainable manner.
+With the Global Forum we wish to open a dialogue among different international partners to gather bearer knowledge concerning the needs of poorer populations; and target available economic, technical and human resources, in order to consolidate and coordinate these efforts in the most cost-effective and best sustainable manner.

 We believe that time has come to reflect on the past failures and achievements with the challenge to create a strong partnership among all of us and to build a successful collaboration for the future.
 For this reason, international specialists in the area of humanitarian and cardiovascular medicine have been invited, as well as, representatives from international non- governmental organizations working in the area in order to further share their ideas and experience.

-By coming together, we are sure to find the best solutions for better health and quality of life to the poorer populations of the world.
+By coming together, we are sure to find the best solutions for bearer health and quality of life to the poorer populations of the world.

 The 11th Global Forum in Geneva focused on plenary and panel discussions with the active participation from the audience regarding a vast of issues related to LMC countries.